rishavranjan808/human_skin_disease_prediction-/README.md

 ![Project Image](project_image.png)

-> Welcome to the Human Skin Disease Detection and Information Database project.
+>Welcome to the Human Skin Disease Detection and Information Database project.
 This repository hosts a dataset for skin disease images, machine learning models for disease detection, and an information platform for skin disease education.
+>The project uses a diverse collection of real-world skin disease images from DermNet.
+This dataset includes both common and rare skin conditions, making it an invaluable resource for training our detection models.

 **Table of Contents**